toakleaf/elm-ray-casting/README.md

 ## Explanation

 Usually game design is a very object-oriented endeavour, so I thought it would be a particularly fun challenge to see if I could get ray casting working in a functional language.
-For a coding interview I had been given a [project to create a 2D grid](https://github.com/toakleaf/elm-demo) to navigate using the language.
+For a coding interview I had been given a [project to create a navigable 2D grid](https://github.com/toakleaf/elm-demo) using the language.
 After whipping that out I decided it'd be a good opportunity to put Elm through it's passes.
 I quickly found out that Elm has a very limited tool-set for Html5 Canvas and animation, and therefore isn't the most efficient language for this type of thing.
 However, I had an absolute blast putting this together over about 8 hrs.
 Even hastily written code looks pretty tidy in Elm.

 ## Todo: